Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 Anyway, this shrimp has been known to absolutely love and even depend on algae.
 For this reason, it should only be added to an already-established aquarium.

-Amano shrimp will definitely eat and even prefer grazing on hair aquarium algae.
-Having some green or another type of hair-like freshwater algae is actually recommended for this shrimp species.
+Amano shrimp will eat and even prefer grazing on hair aquarium algae.
+Having some green or another type of hair-like freshwater algae is recommended for this shrimp species.

-Be careful not to end up with another species of Caridina, (as they are hundreds) because they will not be as good as the Amano shrimp in battling algae.
+Be careful not to end up with another species of Caridina (as there are hundreds) because they will not be as good at battling algae as the Amano shrimp.

 A true Amano will be larger and very active in the tank.